 Marjorie K. Connolly

-Marjorie is a public health communications specialist who previously served as the U.S. Department of Health and Human Services’ National Press Secretary and worked as a communications and health policy advisor on Capitol Hill.
-She also studies the global history of health and medicine at the Humboldt and Freie Universities of Berlin.
+Marjorie is a public health communications specialist whose previous roles include serving as the U.S. Department of Health and Human Services’ National Press Secretary and working as a communications and health policy advisor on Capitol Hill.

 Associate Online Editor